masak/alma/spec/05-functions.md

 ## 5.2 Optional parameters

-A parameter is _required_ by default, but there are two different ways to declare it _optional_, meaning that a call to the function will still succeed even if the parameter is not passed.
+A parameter is _required_ by default, but there are two different ways to declare it _optional_, so that a call to the function will still succeed even if the parameter is not passed.

 A parameter can be declared optional using the `@optional` annotation: